A man looks down at the cell phone he’s holding.

 Good financial habits (like consistently paying bills on time, keeping balances low, and only opening new cards when necessary) can all have a positive effect on your FICO® Score.
 Similarly, hard inquiries, delinquent payments, and past due accounts may impact your score.

-Many credit card companies report your activity to one or all three major credit bureaus, so it is important to practice responsible credit habits.
+Many credit card companies report your activity to one or all three major credit bureaus, so it's important to practice responsible credit habits.

-Why is my FICO® Credit Score a different credit score from others I’ve seen?
+Why is my FICO® Credit Score with Discover different from my other credit scores?

 The score Discover provides may be different than other scores you see for several reasons: